milind-soni/source-elevate-rockset/README.md

 This is the repository for the Elevate Rockset source connector, written in Python.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/elevate-rockset).

+##Rockset API
+For the purpose of this demo I had created a lambda called "games"

 ## Local development

 ### Prerequisites